 After watching Alex hand-shear one of our Shetland sheep, we will then sort a number of different fleeces (including Hebridean, other coloured Shetland fleeces and Cheviot fleeces).
 After which, we will wash the fleeces (scour) ready for dyeing.
 We will walk in the woods in search of dye plants to naturally colour our fleeces.
 We use the same methods and plants used by traditional Highland dyers, including Stinging Nettles, Bog Myrtle, Ragwort and Heather tops, which all grow in abundance locally and most of which can be found in gardens and fields all over Britain.

-We make our dyes outdoors, dyeing our fleece and silks over fires the traditional way.
+We make our natural dyes outdoors, dyeing our fleece and silks over fires the traditional way.
 We use foraged plants as well as ancient imported dye plants, which have a long history of use in the Scottish Highlands.
 We usually manage about 7-8 dyes producing about 25 beautiful shades and colours.
 Once our dyed fleece has dried, we then spend some time learning to card, using both hand carders and a drum carder -ready for felting.